1800s

 3. Mike Collette (left), with Stephen Johnson, photographer.
 4. Right above, contemporary scanning back

-THE DAY FILM DIED – JANUARY 15, 1994.
+THE DAY FILM DIED - JANUARY 15, 1994.
 Stephen Johnson is an internationally recognized digital photography pioneer and his photographs are in many collections and museums throughout the world.
 Johnson was part of the digital revolution from its earliest days, working with Leaf Systems, Foveon, Kodak, Apple, Epson, Hewlett-Packard and Adobe Systems as those companies designed and developed early model electronic and digital photography equipment and imaging programs.
 In January of 1994, Mike Collette, formerly of Leaf Systems, had constructed a 140 MB digital scanning back for 4x5 cameras and asked Johnson if he would like to try it.
 The two went to Golden Gate Park and Coit Tower in San Francisco and took photos of that same area with a film back and then with Collette's digital scanning back.
 Johnson described the experience thusly: "I took a loop to the film, then zoomed in on the digital file.
 The difference was hard to believe.
 That photograph completely floored me.
 January 15, 1994 was the last day I took film seriously as a recording medium.
-For me, this was the death of a film; it was not a material I could stomach using ever again.
+For me, this was the death of film; it was not a material I could stomach using ever again.
 From that point on, when I had the choice between film or high-end digital, I was going to pick digital without any doubt whatsoever."
 Stephen Johnson, On Digital Photography, O'reilly Media, Inc. Sebastopol, California, 2006, page 44.

 BetterLight 4x5 scannning backs now come in sizes up to 384 megapixels.
 Interestingly, film supporters continued to hotly champion the superiority of film over digital well past the turn of the century, and some still do today.